TwirlingGoddess/Neighborhood-Kickstarter/README.md

 [NeighborHub](https://neighborhood-kickstarter.herokuapp.com/) on Heroku

 ## APIs Used
-* [NeighborHub API](https://guarded-garden-68388.herokuapp.com/) on Heroku, repo is here: https://github.com/duranangela/neighborhood .
+* [NeighborHub API](https://guarded-garden-68388.herokuapp.com/) on Heroku, or see the [repo](https://github.com/duranangela/neighborhood) .
-* [NeighborHubMail API](https://shrieking-chupacabra-95509.herokuapp.com/api/v1/) on Heroku, repo is here:https://github.com/duranangela/NeighborHubEmail .
+* [NeighborHubMail API](https://shrieking-chupacabra-95509.herokuapp.com/api/v1/) on Heroku, or see the [repo](https://github.com/duranangela/NeighborHubEmail) .

 ## Primary Technologies Used
 * React